rahulpro1012/Boardify/README.md

 - [x] PostgreSQL
 - [x] Redis (or a Redis-compatible provider)
 - [x] SMTP credentials for outgoing mail 🔒
+- [x] Kafka (for event-driven messaging)
+- [x] Event-driven architecture: service publishes domain events to Kafka

 ## What this service is
 `boardify-service` is a backend REST API built with Spring Boot.
 It stores data in PostgreSQL, caches/sessions in Redis, sends email via SMTP, and uses JWT for authentication.
+The service follows an event-driven architecture: it publishes domain events (boards, lists, tasks, comments, membership changes) to Kafka so other services or consumers can react asynchronously (notifications, analytics, projections, etc.).

 ## Project Structure
 ```